 The symptoms and severity of pachyonychia congenita can vary widely, even among individuals in the same family or among individuals with the same disease-causing gene mutation.

 Pachyonychia congenita is caused by a mutation in one of five keratin genes, KRT6A, KRT6B, KRT6C, KRT16 or KRT17.
-These mutations are inherited in an autosomal dominant manner, although there are many cases that are the result of new spontaneous mutations with no previous family history.
+These mutations are inherited in an autosomal dominant manner, although approximately 30-40% of cases are the result of new spontaneous mutations with no previous family history.
 In an autosomal dominant disorder, only one copy of an abnormal gene is necessary to produce clinical symptoms.
 The risk of an affected individual passing the abnormal gene to offspring is 50 percent for each pregnancy.
 For unaffected parents of a child with PC there is a very low risk of having subsequent affected children; germline mosaicism is extremely rare, with as of Jan 2018, only one out of 792 cases reported in the IPCRR.

 PC is normally diagnosed by clinical examination, which can now be confirmed at the molecular level.
-Molecular diagnosis (from a blood sample or buccal scrape), of PC patients is now available to identify the exact gene defect (mutation) in KRT6A, KRT6B, KRT6C, KRT16 or KRT17 and to confirm the clinical diagnosis.
-See PC-Project website (www.PC-Project.org), for details about genetic testing.
-Mutations in KRT6A or KRT16 genes cause PC-1 and mutations in KRT6B or KRT17 cause PC-2.
+Molecular diagnosis (from a blood sample or saliva sample), of PC patients is available to identify the exact gene defect (mutation) in KRT6A, KRT6B, KRT6C, KRT16 or KRT17 and to confirm the clinical diagnosis.
+See the Pachyonychia Congenita Project website (www.pachyonychia.org) for details about genetic testing which is offered free of charge for patients that enroll in the IPCRR (http://www.pachyonychia.org/patient-registry/).

 Information on current clinical trials is posted on the Internet at www.clinicaltrials.gov.
 All studies receiving U.S. Government funding, and some supported by private industry, are posted on this government web site.